AI Use Cases/Financial Services

 False-positive reduction only holds if analysts don't override the model arbitrarily

-The 25-30% reduction in AML alert false positives depends on consistent rule application by the AI - but that consistency erodes if compliance analysts override tier-1 and tier-2 recommendations without logging a structured rationale.
+The projected drop in AML alert false positives depends on consistent rule application by the AI - but that consistency erodes if compliance analysts override tier-1 and tier-2 recommendations without logging a structured rationale.
 Institutions that allow informal overrides during the first 90 days corrupt the retraining loop, because accepted and rejected cases feed back into model accuracy.
 Establish override governance before go-live, not after the model has already learned from bad signal.

 5. 5